 I think personally that Tintagel Castle is worth a visit, even in the very windy conditions.
 The views were breath-taking and it was fun exploring the island and the beach.
 I really like the fact that there are display signs everywhere explaining spots.
 It meant you could picture yourself back in time and learn at the same time.

 Not to mention this is a great day out for all the family, as Tintagel Castle child friendly.
-Afterwards, head to charming Tintagel village with cute shops and quirky pubs.
+Afterward, head to charming Tintagel village with cute shops and quirky pubs.

 Whether you believe Arthurian legends and tales of King Arthur or not, it’s a wonderful place to add to your itinerary.

-Additionally, if you are exploring other parts of the Cornish coast, I suggest getting a great resourceful guidebook that includes maps and information about other areas of Cornwall England.
+If you are exploring other parts of the Cornish coast, I suggest getting a great resourceful guidebook.
+Which should include maps and information about other areas of Cornwall England.
 I used DK Eyewitness Top 10 Cornwall and Devon (Pocket Travel Guide), great size for carrying it in your backpack.

 Thank you for reading my article about Tintagel Castle, there are a few things to consider before visiting.
 I hope I was also able to answer any questions you might have had.